-The DNA Connexions Gluten Intolerance test utilizes cheek cells to detect the presence or absence of the HLA tissue typing markers for DQ2 and DQ8 (actually the markers HLA-DQB1*02, HLA-DQA1*0501, HLA-DQB1*0302 exon2 and HLA-DQB1*0302 exon3).
+The DNA Connexions at-home Gluten Intolerance test utilizes cheek cells to detect the presence or absence of the HLA tissue typing markers for DQ2 and DQ8 (actually the markers HLA-DQB1*02, HLA-DQA1*0501, HLA-DQB1*0302 exon2 and HLA-DQB1*0302 exon3).
 The presence of any of these genetic markers is 95% predictive for gluten intolerance/sensitivity.
 The presence of both markers is 95% predictive for coeliac disease.
+Our in-home gluten-sensitivity test can help you discover health problems and take steps to improve your diet.

 Gluten sensitivity is a condition with symptoms similar to those of Celiac disease that improve when gluten is eliminated from the diet.
 People with gluten sensitivity can experience symptoms such as “foggy mind”, depression, ADHD-like behavior, abdominal pain, bloating, diarrhea, constipation, headaches, joint pain, and chronic fatigue when they have gluten in their diet, but other symptoms are also possible.